Posted On: December 21, 2008 by Christopher Simon

 3) Are you comfortable with the chiropractor and is the medical care helping?

-If you are not getting a good feeling after answering these questions, you should fire your Georgia lawyer and find one that will tell you the real implications of lawyer directed health care.
+If you are not getting a good feeling after answering these questions, you should fire your attorney and find one that will tell you the real implications of lawyer directed health care.
 To fire a lawyer, just fax a letter to the firm stating that you no longer need their services.
 You will owe them for whatever actual time they put into your case, but in the first few weeks, that is usually nothing.
 If you are unsure of what to do, feel free to call me.
-As an Atlanta Injury lawyer, I place the client's best interests before anything else and that is the way it should be.
+As an Injury lawyer, I place the client’s best interests before anything else and that is the way it should be.